epfl-lara/stainless/core/src/sphinx/options.rst

 Additionally, if you need to pass options to the ``scalac`` frontend of Stainless, you can do it by using a single dash ``-``.
 For example, try ``-Ybrowse:typer``.

-The rest of this section presents command-line options that Stainless recognizes.
+The rest of this section presents some of the command-line options that Stainless recognizes.
 For a short (but always up-to-date) summary, you can also invoke ``stainless --help``.

 Choosing which Stainless feature to use